open/close all folders

 - In Dragaera, the goddess Verra has extra joints in her fingers, though this isn't what makes her creepy.

-- Eugene Victor Tooms from The X-Files episodes "Squeeze" and "Tooms" can elongate his body, including fingers, which he demonstrates when squeezing himself through a chimney into someone's house to murder them.
+- Eugene Victor Tooms from The X-Files episodes "Squeeze" and "Tooms" can elongate his body, including fingers, which he demonstrates when squeezing himself through a chimney into someone's house to murder them (as pictured atop this article).
 Bonus points for the creepily long fingerprints.

 - The demon from the Charmed episode "Kill Billie, Vol. 1" had these, along with Femme Fatalons.